CompArchFA16/CA16_tools/README.md

-# Olin Computer Architecture Tools
+# HDL Tools
-This repo contains a vagrant box to set up iverilog + gtkwave as well Vivado.
+This repo contains a vagrant box to bring up Verilog tools and Vivado into a working development environment that can connect to and program Digilent boards.
-Scripts are set up to work with Vivado 2016.2 at the moment.

 # What you will need
-* About 30 GB of free disk space (installed size smaller)
+* 40 GB of free disk space.
+  * The image actually gets very close to this size, but can be compacted later.
 * Virtualbox
 * Virtualbox Extensionpack
 * Vagrant